1.0 Introduction (Top)

 In addition to the responsibilities outlined within the University Health & Safety Policy 2.4, the laboratory safety duties of laboratory employees are:

 - Attend required health and safety training as designated by your supervisor.

 - Inform your supervisor or instructor of any safety hazards in the workplace, classroom, or laboratory, including reporting any unsafe working conditions, faulty fume hoods, or other emergency safety equipment to the laboratory supervisor.

-- Ensure an MSDS is present for all new chemicals you purchase (either sent with the original shipment or available online.
+- Ensure an SDS is present for all new chemicals you purchase (either sent with the original shipment or available online.
 Review the SDSs for chemicals you are working with and check with your laboratory supervisor or principal investigator if you ever have any questions.

 - Conduct hazard evaluations with your supervisor for procedures conducted in the laboratory and maintain a file of standard operating procedures documenting those hazards.